SwaggyMacro/BarrageGPT/readme.md

 2. Unfortunately, you cannot mute the microphone while streaming from a mobile device.
 3. I have made several attempts at live-streaming.
 My initial plan was to showcase my personal PC's screen (which was running the project) by using a remote tool.
 However, TikTok unjustly and inexplicably banned my live stream on two separate occasions.

-So, that's why there is no `TikTok(Douyin)` screenshots in this project.
+So, that's why there are no `TikTok(Douyin)` screenshots in this project.
 **Fuck the TikTok(Douyin)!**